 - Tight, note-like, rich, full-bodied bass, with the correct amount of weight down low

 - Natural tonality in the midrange — with all the instruments having the correct timbre

 - Transparency and resolution, critical to hearing into the three-dimensional studio space

 No doubt there’s more but we hope that should do for now.
 Playing the record is the only way to hear all of the qualities we discuss above, and playing the best pressings against a pile of other copies under rigorously controlled conditions is the only way to find a pressing that sounds as good as this one does.

 Import Vs. Domestic

-We’ve played plenty of both and in our experience, the best domestic pressings are clearly superior.
-This is not true for many of McCartney’s albums but it is definitely true for At the Speed of Sound and his first, McCartney.
+We’ve played plenty of both and in our experience the best domestic pressings are clearly superior.
+This is not true for many of McCartney’s albums but it is definitely true for this Wings at the Speed of Sound and his first, McCartney.

 The copies that were flatter, more transistory, more opaque, less present; the ones that had no real extension up high or down low, or little in the way of Tubey Magic — here we are basically describing the all-too-common typical pressing — simply did not make the cut and ended up in the trade pile.
 That’s not our sound and never has been.